drduh/macOS-Security-and-Privacy-Guide/README.md

  **You should install the latest version of macOS that's compatible with your Mac.** More recent versions have security patches and other improvements that older versions lack.

-The simplest way is to boot into [Recovery Mode](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/14.0#mchl57249f89)

 ### System activation

 As part of Apple's [theft prevention system](https://support.apple.com/102541), Apple silicon Macs will need to activate with Apple's servers every time you reinstall macOS to check against the database of stolen or activation-locked Macs.